zaius/docs/content/quickstarts/deployment/heroku.md

 pretty annoying so let's remedy it.

 Instead of using the API key we are going to generate an SSH key on wercker.
-First, delete the `HEROKU_KEY` environment variable for your deploy target.
+We leave the `HEROKU_KEY` environment variable in place just in case as it is needed if we want to do anything with the `heroku toolbelt`.
 Then in the *SSH Keys* section generate a new key pair, for instance with the name `heroku_key_pair`.
 Copy that key to your clipboard and add it as a new key on your Heroku account page in the SSH keys section.